 Instead of paying by check, you can have your monthly plan premium or late enrollment penalty automatically withdrawn from your bank account.
 This is called "electronic fund transfer."
 If you enroll to pay by electronic fund transfer, you will not receive any more bills from us.
 Your plan premium or late enrollment penalty will be automatically deducted from your bank account on the billing due date (or the next banking day for holidays) on a monthly basis.
 If there is a plan premium or late enrollment penalty change, the new amount will be automatically deducted from your bank account.
 We will notify you in writing of any change.
-If your bank account has insufficient funds on your premium or late enrollment penalty from your bank account and your account with us may become delinquent.
+If your bank account has insufficient funds on your premium or late enrollment penalty due date, we will be unable to collect your plan premium or late enrollment penalty from your bank account and your account with us may become delinquent.
 If this happens we will notify you, your electronic payment service will be discontinued, and all future bills will be sent to you on paper.
 We will require a certified check, such as a bank check, with payment made in full.